urdms104/dms104-course-documentation/files.md

     - Suggestion: big opportunity by combining features of existing products into one
 - [Oslo (PPTX)](files/ideation-oslo.pptx) ([Panopto](https://rochester.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=b9a1b029-266d-43aa-abfd-acca013cd769&start=3308.4159999999997))
   - **Smart Alarm Clock** - device: alarm clock with extra features to assist user waking up
-    - APPROVED - so long as you define the set of challenges
+    - APPROVED - only if you define the set of challenges
     - Concern: finding users who accept the premise might make it difficult to gather data and run focus groups
   - **“Moody” Face Mask** - face-mask device with extra features for novelty and to facilitate communication
     - APPROVED - as-is!